Greece sends 100 extra firefighters to a massive northeastern wildfire as it burns for a 13th day

 Thousands of people in the Alexandroupolis and Evros area have been issued evacuation orders since the fire there began, though the vast majority have been allowed back.

-Overnight, residents of two villages near the border with Turkey and near a wildlife sanctuary were put on alert for potential evacuation as one of the fire fronts flared up.
+For the second consecutive day Thursday, residents of a small town near the border with Turkey were put on overnight alert for potential evacuation as one of the fire fronts flared up.

 The blaze, now burning deep in the forest in the Dadia national park, is the largest single wildfire recorded in the European Union since it started keeping records in 2000.
 More than 81,000 hectares (200,000 acres) have been burned, according to the EU.